Raft Wines Antonella Romantic Red Wine Field Blend

 As for the aroma, think of a stroll through a field of Mediterranean herbs while snacking on those wild berries.
 This is a juicy, medium-bodied wine.
 Soft tannins and a touch of cranberry-like bitterness provide the finish.

 Recently, we had a bit of a chilly snap where I live.
 I took the opportunity to cook up some day-long braised short ribs with creamy polenta.
 It was redolent with those Mediterranean herbs.
-And it was a perfect pairing with my the 2019 Antonella.
+And it was a perfect pairing with the Antonella.

 RELATED: How to Make a Charcuterie Platter for Two